 - Changes in eating or sleeping.

 - Inability to cope with daily problems.

 - Thoughts of hurting yourself or others.

-Some symptoms are hard to categorize, but they are still important to take note of.
-The following symptoms could be signs of a problem that may need be addressed by a doctor:
+Some symptoms are hard to categorize, but it’s still important to know if they occur.
+The following could be signs of a problem that may need be addressed by your doctor:

 - Dizziness or feeling like you are going to faint.

 - Fatigue that won’t go away.

 - Swelling in the ankles or legs.